amarian12/docs.guldencoin.com/content/guldensign.md

 groups_weight: 10
 ---

-Basically, by including a single css file into any website, the character <span style='font-family:Verdana;'>Ġ</span> is converted to a Guldencoin valuta sign: `Ġ`.
+Basically, by including a single css file into any website, the character <span style='font-family:"proxima-nova", "HelveticaNeue-Light", "Helvetica Neue Light", "Helvetica Neue", Helvetica, Arial, "Lucida Grande", sans-serif !important;'>Ġ</span> is converted to a Guldencoin valuta sign: `Ġ`.

 ## Usage